cms-legacydata-analyses/EventProductionExampleTool/MCQCDProductionMLTrackInfo/README.md

 Notice also that we have used
 the `START53_V27::All` conditions, because this is the snapshot of the conditions database we need.
 More information about this can be found at the [CMS Guide for Conditions]( http://opendata.cern.ch/docs/cms-guide-for-condition-database) documentation.
 As noted above, for this first step, step 0, we only do the *GEN* and *SIM* parts of the whole chain.
-We only generate 10 events for this example and choose the name of *gensimQCD* for the output files in order to identify them correctly.
+We only generate 10 events that for this example is the minimum and choose the name of *gensimQCD* for the output files in order to identify them correctly.

 After executing this command, we will get the *gensimQCD.py* configuration file, which will be run with the *cmsRun* executable.
 First, however, we need